 It’s weird to start the last day of the Camino.
-You have been working on this for two weeks and now you’re almost done.
-The way to Santiago the Compostela is very easy from here.
+You have been cycling the Camino Frances for two weeks and now you’re almost done.
+The way to Santiago de Compostela is very easy from here.
 Keep following the N547 or follow the hikers.
-They go across country; you’ll see them a lot.
+They go across the country; you’ll see them a lot.
 They pass the same towns, but they walk on small roads.

 Right before the airport, you will see signs that show you where to cycle.
-On the roundabout you will see signs that send you to a secondary road on the left.
+You will see signs that send you to a secondary road on the left on the roundabout.
 You will see lots of pilgrims there.
 Then you follow the road and go straight on the next roundabout.
 The way to Santiago de Compostela speaks for itself from there.
 You will have to make a final climb over the mountain but then you will see Santiago when you’re on top.